![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Where:

-6) For non-Appendix G units used in an emissions averaging plan, allowable emissions rate used in the equations set forth in subsection (g)(2) of this Section must be the higher of the actual NOx emissions as determined by testing or monitoring data or the applicable uncontrolled NOx emissions factor from Compilation of Air Pollutant Emission Factors: AP-42, Volume I: Stationary Point and Areas Sources, as incorporated by reference in Section 217.104.
+7) For a low usage unit complying with the requirements of Section 217.388(a)(3) and used in an emissions averaging plan, the allowable NOx emissions rate used in the above equations set forth in subsection (i)(2) of this Section must be the higher of the actual NOx emissions as determined by testing or monitoring data or the applicable uncontrolled NOx emissions factor from Compilation of Air Pollutant Emission Factors: AP-42, Volume I: Stationary Point and Area Sources, as incorporated by reference in Section 217.104.

 1) The total mass of actual NOx emissions in lbs for a unit (EMact) must be the sum of the total mass of actual NOx emissions from each affected unit using CEMS data collected in accordance with 40 CFR 60 or 75, or alternate methodology that has been approved by the Agency or USEPA and included in a federally enforceable permit.